 This report is available now and we encourage you to grab a copy.
 It’ll be worth your time.
 For a sneak peek at the results of this study, read on.
 But make sure to get the full report, as well.

 Pew defines Gen Z as people born between 1997 and 2012.
 Growing up in the shadow of the September 11 terrorist attacks, all they’ve ever known is the polarization that defines the current political environment.
 Gen Z entered the workforce in an economic recession, and they’re the first generation for which social media and constant connectivity has always been an expectation.

 Across the board, our research revealed that these consumers aren’t just turbo-charged millennials.
 Millennials represent a generation of idealists who share online, shop on mobile, focus on sustainability and inclusion, and are optimistic about the future.
 But now, Gen Z is charting new territory.
 They’ve been particularly impacted over the past two years, making them more pragmatic than their predecessors.
 By contrast, this new generation is more practical and ambitious than emotional and idealistic.
 They’re focused on education and success, and they use technology to get what they want.

 These findings emphasize the vital importance of a data-driven customer experience.
 A focus on customer-centric marketing driven by zero- and first-party data, and automated AI-driven personalization is the best way to reach Gen Z.

-And speaking of data… here’s a quick look at just a few of the interesting stats the CM Group research revealed about Gen Z:
+And speaking of data… here’s a quick look at just a few of the interesting stats the Marigold research revealed about Gen Z: